masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 <div align="justify">

 Molecular dynamic simulations are the basis of the <a href="https://foldingathome.org/">Folding@Home</a> project you may have heard of.
-Essentially by simulating a nanoscale system, we can take meaningful statistical averages and interpret the phenomea in macroscopic terms while assuming sufficient ergodicity.
-Though I am not qualified to explain why the data from this type of numerical modelling has any meaning in real life, this <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2800798/pdf/nihms-127989.pdf">paper</a>
+Essentially by simulating a nanoscale system, we can take meaningful statistical averages and interpret the phenomena in macroscopic terms.
+Though I am not qualified to explain why the data from this type of numerical modeling has any meaning in real life, this <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2800798/pdf/nihms-127989.pdf">paper</a>
  may provide good insight on this topic.

 <p align="center">
   <img width="600" height="auto" src="/assets/photo420.jpg">
   <figcaption>A visualization of the model setup using `VMD`.
-Approximately 80000 ELBA coarse-grained water molecule was allowed to 'exist' for more than 4 million timesteps.</figcaption>
+Approximately 80000 ELBA coarse-grained water molecule was allowed to 'exist' for more than 4 million time-steps.</figcaption>
 </p>

 As with any computational studies model validation is critical, especially if any results were to be meaningfully interpreted.
-That is why we have choosen a well validated coarse grain water model, while keeping in mind computational expense and level of accuracy required.
-Furthermore, we applied various relaxation techniques and measured the bulk vapor pressure and found it in good agreeement with empirical values.
+That is why we have chosen a well validated coarse grain water model, while keeping in mind computational expense and level of accuracy required.
+Furthermore, we applied various relaxation techniques and measured the bulk vapor pressure and found it in good agreement with empirical values.

 <p align="center">